tihilv/Omtt/docs/readme.md

 ```c#
 var result = await generator.GenerateTextAsync(rootDataObject);
 ```
-When transforming inner template, the operation can preserve the existing current object (like `write`, `fragment`, `code` operations) or to change it.
-In this case current objects form a stack, each previous element of it can be accessed via `parent` keywords if needed.
+When transforming the inner template, the operation can preserve the existing current object (like `write`, `fragment`, `code` operations) or change it.
+In this case, current objects form a stack, each previous element of it can be accessed via `parent` keywords if needed.

 Operation names are case-sensitive.